batenkov-group/iai-code/README.md

 # Super-resolution of near-colliding point sources
 This repository holds the code reproducing the numerical results from the paper D. Batenkov, G. Goldman, and Y. Yomdin, “Super-resolution of near-colliding point sources,” arXiv:1904.09186 [math], Apr.
-2019, to appear in *Information and Inference: a Journal of the IMA*.
+2019, to appear in *Information and Inference: A Journal of the IMA*.